 Session 075 (2017)

-“In view of the prevalence of corporal punishment within the family and that violent discipline practices, despite being illegal, remain widespread in schools, the Committee, with reference to its general comment No. 8 (2006) on corporal punishment, reiterates its previous recommendation (see CRC/C/CMR/CO/2, para.
+“In view of the prevalence of corporal punishment within the family and the fact that violent discipline practices, despite being illegal, remain widespread in schools, the Committee, with reference to its general comment No. 8 (2006) on the right of the child to protection from corporal punishment and other cruel or degrading forms of punishment, reiterates its previous recommendation (see CRC/C/CMR/CO/2, para.
 38) and urges the State Party to:

 (a) Explicitly prohibit corporal punishment in law in all settings, including in the home and institutions;